xbeat/Machine-Learning/README.md

 Imbalanced datasets occur when the distribution of classes in a dataset is heavily skewed, with one or more classes being significantly underrepresented compared to others.
 This can lead to biased models that perform poorly on minority classes.

+## Unlocking the Power of Type Hinting in Python

+Introduction to Type Hinting in Python

+Type hinting is a feature in Python that allows developers to specify the expected data types of variables, function parameters, and return values.
+It enhances code readability, improves error detection, and facilitates better development tools support.
+Let's explore a simple example of type hinting in a function definition.

 ## Linear Regression with Multiple Variables in Python

 Introduction to Linear Regression with Multiple Variables

 Linear regression with multiple variables is an extension of simple linear regression, where we predict a target variable (y) based on multiple input variables (x1, x2, ..., xn).
 This technique is widely used in various fields, such as finance, economics, and data science, to model and analyze complex relationships between variables.

+## Discrete Distributions Python Cheat Sheet

+Introduction to Discrete Distributions

+Discrete distributions are probability distributions that describe random variables that can only take on specific, distinct values.
+These distributions are fundamental in statistics and probability theory, used to model various real-world phenomena where outcomes are countable or finite.

 ## Machine Learning Convolutional Neural Network (CNN) and Transfer Learning using Python